sigasi/sigasi_insights/content/tech/preview.md

   - Many new naming conventions were added
   - An anti-pattern can now be defined for naming conventions
 - Added a new rule to check design unit comment headers
+- It is now possible to set different severities for linting rules depending on whether the rule analyzes RTL or non-RTL code
+- {{< pill text="Eclipse" >}} Ability to choose how to detect RTL code by going to **Right-click project > Properties > VHDL Identification**
+  - Via a naming convention for an RTL architecture
+  - By detecting verification code

 ## Further New and Noteworthy